jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 Easy as pie.

 We need to hook this up. ```plotRunner```, as its name implies, plots a single runner.
-As we saw in previous examples, selections in D3 are (subclasses of) arrays of elements.
-How do we iterate through the collection to get individual sub-selections?
+As we saw in previous examples, selections in D3 are arrays.
+How do we iterate through them?

-D3 has an operator ```.each()``` that iterates through selections.
-It takes a function argument that can itself have either one argument (the datum inside the selection), or two arguments (the datum, and the ordinal of the sub-selection within the selection).<br/> There is one more piece of magic to ```.each()```.
+D3 has an operator ```.each()``` to iterate over selections.
+It takes a function argument that can itself have either one argument (the datum bound to the sub-selection), or two arguments (the datum, and the ordinal of the sub-selection within the selection).<br/> There is one more piece of magic to ```.each()```.
 Within the function passed to it, ```this``` will be the context of the current DOM element.
 We can